 If you work for a rail company or tourism business wanting to promote a new campaign, this train track concept is one to remember!
 All you’d need is a DL flyer or invitation for the mailer itself and a sturdy folded leaflet to case it.
-To finish it off just add two elastic bands that not only work to hold the whole thing together, but also create the illusion of train tracks when placed in just the right spot!
-Practical, stylish and inspired, bravo!
+To finish it off just add two elastic bands work to hold the whole thing together, and create the illusion of train tracks when placed in just the right spot!

 We’re obsessed with this brilliant mailer from a hair salon.
-Rather than sending out the usual flyer flaunting shiny haired models and expensive products, they’ve gone with a message that their audience can relate too which is executed in a fun and creative way.
-We particularly like how the design is minimal with barely any text.
-It’s the perfect example of how less is sometimes more.
+Rather than sending out the usual flyer flaunting shiny haired models and expensive products, they’ve gone with a message that their mailing list can relate to.

 With direct mail, there’s huge potential to create something that will not only impress your target audience, but make you memorable to them.
-With a strong message and an innovative design, you are likely to stand out amongst other forms of direct mail.
+With a strong message and an innovative design, it’s the easiest way to stand out from the crowd!

 Have you got an example of a brilliant mailer?
-If so share it with us on Twitter using @instantprint.
+If so share it with us on Twitter or Instagram using @instantprintuk.